Clotho: Measuring Task-Specific Pre-Generation Test Adequacy for LLM Inputs: Experimental Setup

 \subsection{Target Tasks and Dataset}

 Table~\ref{tab:exp_setup_task_dataset} lists the eight tasks, their prompts and input datasets used in our evaluation.
 We curate these datasets according to three criteria:

-\begin{itemize} \item\textbf{Data Volume:} We focus on datasets with sufficiently large number of inputs.
-First, modelling the input distribution itself requires sufficiently large number of samples, which prevents smaller benchmarks from being used.
-Second, we need additional inputs to check whether the learnt input distribution generalises to unseen inputs. \item\textbf{Clear Ground Truths:} Many general Natural Language Understanding benchmarks, such as question answering, yield open-ended outputs that are hard to validate automatically.
+\begin{itemize} \item\textbf{Data Volume:} We focus on datasets with sufficiently large number of inputs, as validating the generalisability of the input distribution modelled by \name to unseen test inputs requires ample data.
+This prevents the use of smaller benchmarks consisting of only hundreds of samples, which are generally designed for broad LLM evaluation rather than for constructing task-specific test suites. \item\textbf{Clear Ground Truths:} Many general Natural Language Understanding (NLU) benchmarks, such as question answering and summarisation, yield open-ended outputs that are hard to validate both automatically and objectively.
 We instead focus on tasks with unambiguous ground truth labels. \item\textbf{Separation of Template and Inputs:} Since \name targets specific tasks rather than open-ended dialogue, we use datasets with a clear separation between the task template (instructions) and the input (the variable part, per LLM request).
-This mirrors realistic use cases already supported by LLM development frameworks~\cite{langchain_prompt_template,sharma2025promptpex}. \end{itemize}
+This mirrors realistic use cases already supported by popular development frameworks for LLM applications~\cite{langchain_prompt_template,sharma2025promptpex}. \end{itemize}

 The prompt templates for \odd, \model are taken from Prompt Engineering Guide~\cite{PromptEngineering.ai:sy}, \pos and \topic from PromptPex~\cite{sharma2025promptpex}, and \syn from the BICS benchmark.
 The templates for \gh, \json, and \spell are written by authors to fit the corresponding tasks and datasets.
 For \model, we use paper abstracts from ML-ArXiv dataset~\cite{huggingface:arxiv_abstracts_dataset} but also synthesise abstracts that use real ML model names using GPT-4o.
 All prompt templates, input data, as well as scripts used to synthesise inputs, are available from our replication package.